We're currently experiencing high demand for our service

 - Issues about the domestic building contract

-To be eligible for our dispute resolution service, your dispute must:
+For your dispute to be eligible for our service, it must:

-- not be the subject of a Victorian Civil and Administrative Tribunal (VCAT) proceeding, currently or previously, and
+- not be the subject of a Victorian Civil and Administrative Tribunal (VCAT) proceeding, currently or previously

 - not relate to building work that is more than 10 years old, and